HORNBACH Holding AG & Co. KGaA (ETR:HBH) Given a €76.00 Price Target at Warburg Research

-Warburg Research set a €76.00 ($88.37) price objective on HORNBACH Holding AG & Co.
-KGaA (ETR:HBH) in a report released on Wednesday morning, Borsen Zeitung reports.
+Warburg Research set a €76.00 ($88.37) target price on HORNBACH Holding AG & Co.
+KGaA (ETR:HBH) in a research report sent to investors on Tuesday morning, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the stock.

 Separately, DZ Bank reissued a buy rating on shares of HORNBACH Holding AG & Co.
-KGaA in a report on Friday, September 27th.
+KGaA in a research note on Friday, September 27th.

 Hornbach Holding AG & Co KGaA, through its subsidiaries, operates do-it-yourself (DIY) megastores with garden centers in Germany and internationally.
 The company's stores offer approximately 50,000 articles in various divisions, including hardware/electrical, paint/wallpaper/flooring, construction materials/timber/prefabricated components, sanitary/tiles, and garden.